guanshi1688/longview-archive/docs/essays/notes/english/Architecture/08-industrialization-requires-social-reproduction.md

-# Industrialization Requires Social Reproduction
+# 08｜Industrialization Requires Social Reproduction

 Factories do not stand alone.
 Industrialization depends on the families, schools, communities, institutions, and expectations that reproduce the people who make production possible.